 Archives for June 2012

 Those long, hot days of summer are loads of fun, but they can also be a brain drain for your kids.
 It has been well established that kids lose some of the skills they acquired during the school year over summer, mostly because they aren’t using them.
-So, if you want to help slow what has been called the Summer Slide, you want to get
+So, if you want to help slow what has been called the “summer slide,” then you want to

 Minds in Bloom is so very pleased to welcome Heidi Raki, of Raki’s Rad Resources, who will share some terrific ideas for using hands-on projects to promote critical and creative thinking.
 All too often, math and science concepts are taught from a book.
 Students read some words, look at some pictures, try some equations, and are expected to think about the problem at hand in critical and creative ways.
 However, many